pulumi/compliance-policies/docs/public/index.md

 Authoring a Policy Pack with Pulumi Premium Policies is very easy.
-Pulumi Premium Policies come with a [Policy Manager](http://FIXME) to help you quickly build policy packs by simply selecting policies of interest or changing the enforcement level of your choosen policies.
+Pulumi Premium Policies come with a [Policy Manager](http://FIXME) to help you quickly build policy packs by simply selecting policies of interest or changing the enforcement level of your chosen policies.

 There are 2 main ways to author a new Policy Pack as shown below.
 The methods described below can be used side-by-side with each other if you desire so.